Distance and Online FAQs

 How much time should I plan to devote each week to an online class?

 This depends on the class and how familiar you are with the subject.
 Generally you can plan to spend around 3 hours/week per credit.
 So, you would typically want to set aside around 9 hours a week for a 3-credit course.
 Additionally, you should plan to log into Blackboard (LMS) at least three-five different days per week to make sure you are staying on track with course assignments and deadlines.

 Do I have a Mayville State University email account?

 Yes, all students are issued a Mayville State University email account.
 Please be sure to check your Mayville State email account at least three times per week.
 All official communication from university departments such as financial aid, business office, academic records, etc., and instructors goes to your MSU email.
 Click here for instructions on accessing your MSU email account.
 For added security, you may be required to install DUO Mobile for authentication when accessing your account.

 IVN stands for interactive video network.
 IVN classes are available to students at designated sites around North Dakota.
 IVN allows students to see and interact with instructors teaching courses on the Mayville State campus.

 How do I purchase books and materials for my class?

 You can order your books online from Mayville State's bookstore.
-You can choose to either have the books shipped to you, or to pick them up in our outreach office at Lake Region State College in Devils Lake.
 If you are in the Mayville area, you can also pick up books for your online classes at the Mayville State Bookstore.